Alvin1234567/docker-xampp/README.md

-This image is intended for PHP+MySQL development.
+This image is intended for PHP(5.6.21)+MySQL development.
 For convenience, it also runs SSH server to connect to. __Both MySQL and phpmyadmin use default XAMPP password__.

 ## clone project
 ```